Marvin Bagley III had 51 points and 17 rebounds for Hillcrest Prep in a game on Monday.

-Bagley Jr., also mentioned that Hillcrest is not nationally ranked in any high school polls.
+Bagley Jr., also mentioned that Hillcrest is not nationally ranked because it doesn’t play high school teams.

-The rule to make USA TODAY’s national poll is for the team to be playing both 20 percent of its games against high schools and to be a member of a state association, even as an affiliate member, such as Henderson (Nev.)
+According to USA TODAY, the standard is at least 20 percent of a team’s games be played against high schools and that a school be a member of a state association, even as an affiliate member, such as Henderson (Nev.)
 Findlay Prep, Montverde Prep (Florida) or Oak Hill Academy (Virginia).
-Hillcrest has neither.

 “Ineligible to be ranked by USA TODAY, that’s big in my opinion,” Bagley Jr. said.
 “When ESPN refused to play your team, especially when ESPN has Marvin ranked Number 1 (in 2018 class) and Deandre Number 1 (in 2017 class), and they won’t play them on TV, that’s really bad.”